 When a product priority is in the Develop and Test stage, engineers are actively building pieces of the solution and testing them against success metrics.
 As individual components are built and tested, they inform the design and best path forward for the components that engineers will work on next, allowing for a better overall solution than if each component were built in isolation.

-Once a feature reaches the Evaluate stage, the Product team looks at the success criteria defined in the Discover stage to determine if success was achieved.
+Once a feature reaches the Evaluate stage, our product team looks at the success criteria defined in the Discover stage to determine if success was achieved.

 What methodology is used for development?